-"General fatigue and lethargy are two classic symptoms," Backe says.
+"General fatigue and lethargy are two classic symptoms [of fever]," Backe says.
 "It can help you tell if your body temperature is getting higher."
-So if you're sick in bed and not sure if you're just feeling regular-lazy or sick-lethargic, try seeing how you feel taking a walk down the block or climbing a staircase at home.
-If you are getting particularly winded, it could be a sign you're running a fever.
+So if you're sick in bed and not sure if you're just feeling regular-tired or sick-tired, try seeing how you feel taking a walk down the block or climbing a staircase at home.
+If you are getting particularly winded, it could be a sign you're sick.

-Dr. Thum, Backe, and Lee all tell Bustle that headaches and body aches, too, are potential signs of a fever.
-So if you have aches and pains that don't correspond with any injuries, or a headache that's going alongside sweats or chills, you might be running a temperature.
+Thum, Backe, and Lee all say that headaches and body aches, too, are potential signs of a fever.
+So if you have aches and pains that don't correspond with any injuries, or a headache that's going alongside sweats or fatigue, you could be running a temperature.

 Luckily, the same medicine that can help with your aches and pains can help regulate the fever itself.
-“Taking acetaminophen or ibuprofen will also help decrease your temperature but must be taken every four-six hours,” Dr. Thum says.
-Of course, you should always check with a doctor if it's safe to take acetaminophen, and go find help if the aches and pains are persistent or particularly intense.
+“Taking acetaminophen or ibuprofen will also help decrease your temperature but must be taken every four to six hours,” Thum says.
+You should always check with a doctor to see if it's safe for you to take acetaminophen or ibuprofen.

-Now this may seem annoying, but if you're really concerned about whether or not you're running a fever, the only thing you can do to actually know is to get a thermometer.
+If you're really concerned about whether or not you're running a fever, the only thing you can do to actually know is to get a thermometer.
 "The only sure way to check for a fever is to use a thermometer.
 You can buy these over the counter at a pharmacy.
-A fever is a temperature over 100.4 degrees Fahrenheit," Dr. Thum says.
-So, if you can get the energy to walk to the store, it'll be a worthwhile investment (plus, if this happens again, you won't have to wonder).
-If you're too weak, try calling a friend who's been there for you before, and seeing if they're able to bring you one.
+A fever is a temperature over 100.4 degrees Fahrenheit," Thum says.
+So, if you can muster the energy to walk to the store, it'll be a worthwhile investment (plus, if this happens again, you won't have to wonder).
+If you're confident that you're sick and potentially contagious, try calling a friend who's been there for you before and seeing whether they're able to drop one off on your doorstep.

-If your fever is short-term, or lower than 103 degrees, there's things you can do at home.
+If your fever is short-term, or lower than 103 degrees, there are things you can do at home.
 "Fight the fever by staying hydrated, resting, taking meds to bring down the fever, and keeping tabs.
 [But] when in doubt, call a doctor," Backe says.
-Take care of yourself out there, and buy a thermometer.
+Take care of yourself out there, and buy a thermometer for next time.